silverstripe/cwp/docs/en/01_Working_with_projects/11_Infrastructural_considerations.md

 ## HTTP Request time limit

-Gateway has a HTTP request timeout limit of 60 seconds.
+The CWP "Gateway" server which fronts all CWP instances has a HTTP request timeout limit of 60 seconds.

 All HTTP requests to CWP environments are affected by this limit.
-Any request that exceeds this limit will continue to be processed on the back-end server, however Gateway will generate a 504 (Gateway Timeout) error.
+Any request that exceeds this limit will continue to be processed on the back-end server, however the CWP "Gateway" server will generate a 504 (Gateway Timeout) error.

 <div class="warning" markdown='1'>
 Your publicly accessible URLs should never take a long time to process, as this leaves your instance open to denial of